Peters, E., Landau, S., McCrone, P., Cooke, M., Fisher, P., Steel, C., Evans, R., Carswell, K., Dawson, K., Williams, S., Howard, A. and Kuipers, E.

-A randomised controlled trial of cognitive behaviour therapy for psychosis in a routine clinical service
+A randomised controlled trial of cognitive behaviour therapy for psychosis in a routine clinical service.

 To link to this article DOI: 10.1111/j.1600-0447.2010.01572.x

 Results: Depression improved in the combined therapy group at both the end of therapy and follow-up.
 Other significant effects were found in only one of the two therapy groups (positive symptoms; cognitive flexibility; uncontrollability of thoughts) or one of the two timepoints (end of therapy: PANSS general symptoms, anxiety, suicidal ideation, social functioning, resistance to voices; follow-up: power beliefs about voices, negative symptoms).
 There was no difference in costs between the groups.

-Centaur Editors: Update this record
+University Staff: Request a correction | Centaur Editors: Update this record